rzgwassila/Barakanet/README.md

 ### Prerequisites
 Make sure you have the following installed:
 - Node.js & npm
-- Python & Django (if using the Django backend)
+- Python & Django
-- PostgreSQL or Firebase
+- Firebase

 ### Installation